da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 2. Order them ascending, the lowest filled resource first.
 3. Trying to copy the items to all reachable nodes (zones) until reached numCopy setting stored by contentbroker - Or if not available, until the given minimal number is being reached.
 1. Store the original computed checksum to the copied AIP for reference
-5. Retry until reached and copied with equality of checksums.
+5. Retry until reached and copied with equality of checksums. (synchronize)

 ### Administer Federation